Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

 Therefore,

 It can be shown that

 Equation (\ref{eq:timeTradeoffLimPara}) reveals the tradeoff between the number of PEs and the running time of the algorithm.
 For example, decreasing the number of processors by a multiplicative factor of $8$, compared to the standard case (i.e. $i=4$), results in an increase of only $34$ clock cycles in the decoding time.
-We note however, that to build such a decoder, additional control hardware (e.g. multiplexers layers) should be designed.
+We note however, that in order to implement such a decoder, additional routing circuitry (e.g. multiplexers layers) should be included.

-It seems that for a limited list size, the Successive Cancellation List decoder may also be implemented by a line decoder.
-This requires to duplicate the hardware by the size of the list, $M$, and to introduce the appropriate logic (i.e. comparators and multiplexer layers).
-It is possible to provide an implementation with $O(f(M)\cdot N)$ time complexity, where $f(\cdot)$ is a polynomialy bounded function, that is dependent on the efficiency of algorithms for selection of $M$ most likely paths (in the $N=2$ decoder).
-Furthermore, the normalization of the likelihoods should be considered carefully, and also should have its impact on the precise (i.e. non asymptotic) time complexity.
+\begin{remark}[SCL Implementation] For a limited list size, the SCL decoder may also be implemented by a line decoder.
+This requires to duplicate the hardware by the list size, $L$, and to introduce the appropriate logic (i.e. comparators and multiplexer layers).
+It is possible to provide an implementation with $O(f(L)\cdot N)$ time complexity, where $f(\cdot)$ is a polynomially bounded function, that is dependent on the efficiency of algorithms for selection of $L$ most likely decoding paths from a list of $2L$ paths (which is done by the $N=2$ length decoder).
+Furthermore, the normalization of the likelihoods should be carefully considered, and also should have its impact on the precise (i.e. non asymptotic) time complexity.
+As was mentioned in Subsection \ref{sec:LimitedParDecLine} by limiting the parallelism of the decoder, it is possible to reduce the number of processors with reasonable hit to the throughout. \end{remark}

-\subsection{The BP Line Decoder}
+\subsubsection{The BP Line Decoder}

-As we saw in Subsection \ref{sec:BP}, BP is an iterative algorithm, in which messages are sent on the normal factor graph representing the code.
-In this subsection, we consider an implementation of the BP decoder with the GCC serial schedule.
-The proposed decoder structure is a variation on the recursive structure of the SC line decoder.
-Figure \ref{fig: BPLineDecodeUV} depicts a block diagram for this design.
-The main changes, in respect to the SC decoder, are in the memory resources and the processor structure.
+As we already noticed in Subsection \ref{sec:BP}, BP is an iterative algorithm, in which messages are sent on the normal factor graph representing the code.
+In this subsection, we consider an implementation of the BP decoder that employs the GCC serial schedule.
+Figure \ref{fig: BPPEPRocessor}, depicts the proposed design processing element (PE).
+This unit has two inputs for message LLRs ($\mu_0^{(in)}$ and $\mu_1^{(in)}$), and depending on the control signal $c^{(BPPE)}$ it performs either the $f_{(+)}(\cdot,\cdot)$ function or the $f_{(=)}(\cdot,\cdot)$, i.e.

+Since the PE has to support the implementation of equations (\ref{eq:BPUV1})-(\ref{eq:BPUV6}), we introduce two routing layers for the inputs (OP-MUX) and the outputs (OP-De-MUX) that ensure that the proper inputs are given to the processor and that its output is dispatched to the appropriate destination.
+These routing units are controlled by two control signals $c^{(opMux)}$ and $c^{(opDeMux)}$ which have seven possible values, and is thereby represented by three bits.
+Table \ref{tbl:BPPeRoutingTbl} specifies the valid assignments of $c^{(BPPE)}$, $c^{(opMux)}$ and $c^{(opDeMux)}$ for implementing different operations.
+The last option ($c^{opMux}=c^{opDeMux}=6$) is used in the decoder's P-Mode, that is defined in the sequel.